 Linguistics

-• Human language is neither a tool of communication nor a tool of cognition.
-Rather, like all one-dimensional patterns, language is a tool of constraint, a boundary condition.
+- Human language is neither a tool of “communication” nor a tool of “cognition.”
+Rather, like all one-dimensional patterns, language is a tool of constraint, a boundary condition on the behavior of interactors.

 Anthropology & Cultural Evolution

-• As offered by Dawkins, meme fails to capture the important difference between the rate-independent and rate-dependent elements of human culture, the difference between composing an email and changing a tire.
+- As described by Dawkins, “meme” fails to capture the important difference between the rate-independent and rate-dependent elements of human culture, the difference between composing an email and changing a tire.